nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The program ID is invalid/not specified.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User enters correct program ID.
+User supplies correct program ID.

       Use case resumes at step 2.

-* 1b.
-The program name is invalid/not specified.

-    * 1c1.
-Pawbook shows an error message.
-    * 1c2.
-User enters correct program name.

-      Use case resumes at step 2.

-**Use case: UC07 - Drop a dog from a program**
+**Use case: UC05 - Drop a dog from a program**

 **MSS**